 Chris Rollins is Samaritan’s chief development officer, leading the organization’s fundraising efforts.
 He previously served as the senior development professional at Southern Regional Medical Center in Atlanta, Virtua West Jersey, and Southern Ocean Medical Center, in Manahawkin, NJ.
-Most recently, as executive vice president of Pride Philanthropy, Chris consulted with not-for-profit organizations across the eastern United States.
+Most recently, as executive vice president of Pride Philanthropy, Chris consulted not-for-profit organizations across the US.

-Chris is a trustee of the Community Foundation of South Jersey; and past president and founding member of both the South Jersey Chapter of the Association of Fundraising Professionals (AFP), and the Georgia Hospital Association’s Society of Development Professionals.
-He chairs the National Partnership for Hospice Innovation’s (NPHI) Philanthropy Forum, and serves on the National Hospice and Palliative Care Organization’s (NHPCO) marketing and development steering committee.
+Chris is a trustee of the Community Foundation of South Jersey; past president and founding member of both the South Jersey Chapter of the Association of Fundraising Professionals (AFP), and the Georgia Hospital Association’s Society of Development Professionals; and current chair of the National Partnership for Hospice Innovation’s (NPHI) Philanthropy Forum.

-Chris earned a BA from Hood College, a MBA from Frostburg State University, and the Certified Fundraising Executive credential (CFRE) in 2000.
-He regularly presents training sessions for AFP, NPHI, NHPCO, the Pride Development Institute, and other national and regional organizations; and has published his first book: Truisms of Fundraising.
+Chris earned a BA from Hood College, a MBA from Frostburg State University, the Certified Fundraising Executive credential (CFRE) in 2000, and has published his first book: Truisms of Fundraising.

 As chief marketing and public affairs officer, Joanne Rosen provides leadership and oversight for all marketing and public affairs operations to support Samaritan’s mission, vision and strategic goals.